LArSoft/larsoft.github.io/wiki/Writing_LArSoft_service.md

 In this example, the service *contains* a instance of the provider.
 This is the recommended pattern.\
 The `Geometry` service instead inherits, rather than containing, the provider.
 This is an implementation forced by backward compatibility requirement and is *not* the recommended method, since it strongly couples provider and service (for example, they are forced to have the same life time).

-### Service interface factorization (e.g., experiment-specific, framework-independent service implementations)(#Service-interface-factorization-eg-experiment-specific-framework-independent-service-implementations)
+### Service interface factorization (e.g., experiment-specific, framework-independent service implementations)

 ![](https://cdcvs.fnal.gov/redmine/attachments/download/29535/ServiceInterfaceDependency.svg)